Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Increased staff needed for a larger facility will increase operational costs.
 However, estimates indicate that the attraction will also generate greater attendance leading to additional revenue.

 The current outdoor pool has 7,915 sq. ft. of water surface area.

 Yes.
 The plan calls for a heated shallow water pool and a heated multipurpose pool.

-The proposed pool would be located in Griffin Park at the same spot as the existing outdoor pool.
+The new pool will be located in Griffin Park at the same spot as the existing outdoor pool.

 Pool construction is slated to start April 2021; the new facility is scheduled to open in 2022.

-With support from pool consultant, Burbach Aquatics, the proposal was developed by an Outdoor Pool Committee appointed by Mayor Harding.
+With support from pool consultant, Burbach Aquatics, the design was developed by an Outdoor Pool Committee appointed by Mayor Harding.

 The Pool Committee members are Becky Burke, Mike Mueller, Rachel Arbach; Heather DeBoer; Paula Huizenga; Kelsey McQuistion; Becky Spoehr; Paula Weeldreyer.